Cosmology with the angular cross-correlation of gravitational-wave and galaxy catalogs: Forecasts for next-generation interferometers and the Euclid survey: Results and discussion

+The Euclid spectroscopic sample provides constraints comparable to the Euclid photometric sample for a limited number of bins, but shows a saturation beyond $\sim 12$ bins.
+This saturation can be attributed to the larger shot noise in the galaxy auto-correlation term, as well as to the narrower redshift range spanned by the Euclid spectroscopic survey.

+In the case of SKA, we instead find increased constraining power, with a promising ${\sim} 0.4\%$ constraint on $H_0$ and a ${\sim} 0.9\%$ constraint on $\Omega_{\rm m}$ when combined with ET 2L + 2CE.
+This improvement is driven by the combination of a large number of sources, comparable to the Euclid photometric sample, and a superior redshift resolution.
+However, the gain does not continue indefinitely with increasing bin number: at high resolution, the constraining power is ultimately limited by the finite sky localization of GW sources and by the nonlinearity cut applied in the analysis.
+Adopting an equally spaced binning scheme might be beneficial for improving further.

-In any case, we note that the information from spectroscopic surveys saturates earlier than for the Euclid photometric sample, as can be seen from Fig.~\ref{fig:specz}.
-This is also the reason why we restrict to 20 bins at most.
-This saturation is due to larger shot noise in the galaxy auto-correlation term for the Euclid spectroscopic sample, and to the suboptimal overlap of the SKA survey with the GW sample which makes the use of a finer binning not improve the result.
-We note that, in order to fully exploit the resolution of a spectroscopic survey, the correlation function could be a more promising summary statistics than the angular power spectrum.
+We also note that, in order to fully exploit the resolution of a spectroscopic survey, the correlation function could be a more promising summary statistics than the angular power spectrum.
 With the accuracy on distance estimates provided by 3G detectors, it would be interesting to compare the performance of different summary statistics in combination with a spectroscopic survey.